 The UK’s objective soft power assets are the foundation of its continued success.
 Once again across the Engagement, Culture, Education and Digital sub-indices, Britain ranks highly.
 State institutions such as the British Council and BBC World Service, combined with internationally recognized brands like the Premier League provide the global reach and influence to reach and engage global audiences.
-The much vaunted creative, service, financial and technology sectors are fed by some of the world’s most successful higher learning institutions that attract the world’s best and brightest.
-All of this is underpinned by an established and professional civil service.
-From Whitehall, the government is able to extend Britain’s influence around the world while providing a domestic model for other governments to emulate.
+The UK’s creative, cultural, financial and technology sectors keep the world interested in what is happening in Britain.
+Moreover, the UK is home to some of the world’s most successful higher education institutions that attract students and academics from across the globe.

-While striking out alone during one of the most politically unstable periods in decades carries numerous risks, the UK has the resources, global connections and infrastructure to make a success of it.
+While striking out alone in the current geopolitical context looks exceedingly risky, the UK has the resources, global connections and infrastructure to make a success of it.
 To do so will require a positive and inclusive narrative to take to the rest of the world and the right structural policies to keep Britain attractive for foreign investors, tourists and students.
 The world-leading GREAT campaign has served the UK well in promoting the best of the country to external audiences.
-Continued investment in the institutions and vehicles that export British soft power will only become more vital as the Brexit process continues.
+Continued investment in the institutions and vehicles that export British soft power will only become more vital as Brexit is completed.